-White-tailed Deer - Harvest trends seem to indicate that white tailed deer thrive in the 5county region, Caroline, Dorchester, Wicomico, Worcester & Somerset (Figure 4).
-Over-abundant deer populations can threaten the existence of some sensitive plant species and can change forest structure and composition.
-Department personnel have expressed concern over their ability to control white-tailed deer populations, especially in areas closed to deer hunting.
-White-tailed deer are a popular game species, but can over whelm their habitat unless populations are kept in check.
+Whitetail Deer - Harvest trends seem to indicate that whitetail deer thrive in the 6-county region (Caroline, Dorchester, Talbot, Somerset, Wicomico, and Worcester) (Figure 4).
+Overabundant deer populations can threaten the existence of some sensitive plant species and can change forest structure and composition.
+Department personnel have expressed concern over their ability to control whitetail deer populations, especially in areas closed to deer hunting.
+Whitetail deer are a popular game species but can overwhelm their habitat unless populations are kept in check.

-Figure 4: White-tailed deer harvest trends
+Figure 4: Whitetail deer harvest trends

-Sika Deer - Sika deer, a native deer of Asia introduced to Maryland in the early 1900's, inhabit marshes, swamps and associated Chesapeake Forest woodlands in Dorchester County (populations are also present on Assateague Island in Worcester
+Sika Deer - Sika deer, a native deer of Asia introduced to Maryland in the early 1900's, inhabit marshes, swamps and associated Chesapeake Forest woodlands primarily in Dorchester County (populations are also present in Somerset and Wicomico Counties, and on Assateague Island in Worcester County).
+The increased harvest levels in recent years may indicate that the population and range appears to be growing and an increased interest in hunting Sika deer (Figure 5).